 Windows

-With system is enabled on Windows, only Chrome, Firefox, and browsers based on them (e.g. Brave) may be used for browsing the Internet; Internet Explorer, and all other browsers other than Firefox and Chrome will not work at all.
+With system is enabled on Windows, only supported browsers such as Brave) may be used for browsing the Internet.
+Chrome, Firefox, and other browsers will not work at all.

 macOS